-- 1. \$15.00 a quarter for individual lessons in voice, piano, organ, and strings, and \$12.00 for brass and woodwind instruments for all students in the General College and students in the Professional College. who are not music majors, but who are regularly enrolled at Colorado State College of Education or affiliated schools. - 2. \$10.00 a quarter laboratory fee for all music majors in the Professional College.
-This fee provides for all individual instruction requirements in applied music. - 3. \$18.00 a quarter for individual lessons in voice, piano, organ, and strings for those not regularly enrolled as students at Colorado State College of Education or its affiliated schools. - 4. \$4.00 a quarter piano rental fee; \$3.00 a quarter rental fee for orchestra or band instruments.
+- 1. \$15.00 a quarter for individual lessons in voice, piano, organ, and strings, and \$12.00 for brass and woodwind instruments for all stu-dents in the General College and students in the Professional College who are not music majors, but who are regularly enrolled at Colorado State College of Education or affiliated schools. - 2. \$10.00 a quarter laboratory fee for all music majors in the Professional College.
+This fee provides for all individual instruction requirements in applied music.

+- 3. \$18.00 a quarter for individual lessons in voice, piano, organ, and strings and \$15.00 for woodwind and brass for those not regularly enrolled as students at Colorado State College of Education or its affiliated schools. - 4. \$4.00 a quarter piano rental fee; \$3.00 a quarter rental fee for orchestra or band instruments and \$9.00 for organ rental.